 If your rabbit appears to have a dull coat, they may require additional fatty acids.
 To give a boost of fatty acids, 1tsp of oil seeds per rabbit per week may be given as a supplementary feed.

 For example, flax seeds, sunflower seeds (shelled) and fennel seeds help promote healthy skin and a shiny coat.
 These are also beneficial during the moulting period, as they may help to dislodge any blocked fur.

 Most rabbits don't require regular brushing, particularly the short haired breeds.
 Long haired breeds may benefit from grooming to de-tangle matted fur.
 Rabbits may benefit from grooming during the moulting period to help prevent hair blockages (which can cause these chain like poops).

 There are a few options.
 For general use, soft nylon brushes are ideal as they don't pull and cause discomfort.
 Combs designed for small animals may be used to remove small tangles, but be very gentle!
 Grooming mits with plastic ridges also work great!

 Should they get fur trims?

-Longer haired breeds benefit from this, particularly near their bottom area because urine and faeces can easily get soiled in their fur.
-During the warm season, I suggest trimming the fur quite short so they are able to keep cooler on hot days.
+Longer haired breeds require trims, particularly near their bottom area because urine and faeces can easily get soiled in their fur.
+During the warm season, trimming the fur quite short is advisable so they are able to keep cooler on hot days.
 You can buy hairdressing scissors from health & beauty shops.